emuell/afseq/docs/src/extras/randomization.md

 # Randomization

-Controlled randomness can be a lot of fun when creating music algorithmically, so afseq supports a number of randomisation techniques to deal with *pseudo* randomness.
+Controlled randomness can be a lot of fun when creating music algorithmically, so pattrns supports a number of randomisation techniques to deal with *pseudo* randomness.

 ### Random Number Generation

-You can use the standard Lua [`math.random()`](https://www.lua.org/pil/18.html) to create pseudo-random numbers in afseq, and can use [`math.randomseed()`](https://www.lua.org/pil/18.html) to seed them.
+You can use the standard Lua [`math.random()`](https://www.lua.org/pil/18.html) to create pseudo-random numbers in pattrns, and can use [`math.randomseed()`](https://www.lua.org/pil/18.html) to seed them.

-Note that the standard Lua random implementation is overridden by afseq, to use a [Xoshiro256PlusPlus](https://docs.rs/rand_xoshiro/latest/rand_xoshiro/struct.Xoshiro256PlusPlus.html) random number generator.
+Note that the standard Lua random implementation is overridden by pattrns, to use a [Xoshiro256PlusPlus](https://docs.rs/rand_xoshiro/latest/rand_xoshiro/struct.Xoshiro256PlusPlus.html) random number generator.
 This ensures that seeded random operations behave the same on all platforms and architectures.

 Here's a simple example which creates a random melody line based on a scale.